 Fill out your answers to the following questions.
 (They will be discussed at your next group session.)

 1. How, when, and with whom do you choose to act in an inflated, superior, and power-over position?
-How do others likely feel and react when you act this way?
+How do others likely feel and what are they likely to do when you act this way?